rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 No gain can be obtained if we store values in memory and do not use them anywhere.
 To use them we assign these values to a container.
 When this container is accessed, we get the actual value we stored in the memory.
 These containers are known *variables and constants*.

 ## Variables
 variables are containers that can change the values they hold over time.
-Whereas constants are containers whose values remain constant once initialized.
+Whereas constants are containers whose values remain constant once initialised.

 ```
 boolean flag = true;